TTOWG/Unboxing_Reservoir_Simulation_with_Python/README.md

  +	Loop flowchart
  +	Indices of the current block
- +	Indices of the neighbouring blocks: i	Formulating the algorithm ii	Scripting the function
+ +	Indices of the neighbouring blocks:
+  -	Formulating the algorithm
+  -	Scripting the function
  +	Implementation of boundary condition
  + The Coefficient matrix
  +	Well-blocks identification and modelling